 - 1. Log in to another EMX of the same model running the same firmware. - 2.
-Choose Maintenance > Bulk Configuration.

-Browse...

-- to select the configuration file. - 4.
+Choose Maintenance > Bulk Configuration. - 3.
+Click Browse.. - to to select the configuration file. - 4.
 Click 'Upload & Restore Bulk Configuration' to copy it. - 5.
 A message appears, prompting you to confirm the operation and enter the admin password.